Days Gone: Possible sequel

 On April 9, 2021, Jason Schreier of Bloomberg News revealed Bend Studio had pitched a sequel to Days Gone but that the first game's mixed critical reception and lengthy development process caused Sony to reject the proposal.
 Shortly afterward, Ross confirmed Days Gone 2 had been pitched to Sony but that many of the details could not be confirmed due to a non-disclosure agreement.
 He revealed that part of the plan for the sequel was a "shared universe with co-op play," which was not included in the original Days Gone due to staffing constraints.

 While appearing on a podcast with David Jaffe, the creator of the God of War franchise, Garvin said, "If you love a game, buy it at fucking full price," and implied Days Gone did not receive a sequel partly because it did not turn enough profit.
 Garvin came under fire for his remarks; commenters said Days Gone had already benefitted from fan support during its release, and that it was unreasonable to ask someone to spend US$70 on an unknown game.
 Others noted that Sony ultimately controls sales of PlayStation games and offers free demos, and the blame could not be placed entirely on the purchasers.
 Following Garvin's comments, Jensen thanked players for their support, no matter when they had purchased or played it.

-According to David Jaffe, then chief executive officer of SIE Worldwide Studios, Shawn Layden had vigorously supported Days Gone.
+According to David Jaffe, Shawn Layden, then chairman of SIE Worldwide Studios, had vigorously supported Days Gone.
 But as soon as Layden left his role in September 2019, Jaffe said "Days Gone was dead".
 Jaffe said that when trying to pitch a sequel "it was just an uphill battle the whole time" and Ross stated that Sony requested if Sony intellectual properties could be used instead like Syphon Filter.
 Ross said the sequel would have explored a more technical direction among detailing other features.

 Ross claimed that the game sold over eight million copies, yet was treated as a "disappointment" by local studio management.
 This was in response to the announcement that Ghost of Tsushima, another SIE first-party game (developed by Sucker Punch Productions), had sold over eight million copies.
 The sales numbers provided by Ross were disputed as they were based on a PlayStation Trophy data tracking site.
 Ross went on to say that whilst at Bend Studio he saw Days Gone sell over five million copies, the tracking site at the time suggested 5.8 million copies sold.

 Film adaptation

-In August 2022, Deadline reported that a film adaptation of the game was in the works with PlayStation Productions and Vendetta Productions producing the movie, and with Sam Heughan in consideration to play the role of Deacon St. John.
+In August 2022, Deadline reported that, at the time, a film adaptation of the game was in the works with PlayStation Productions and Vendetta Productions producing the movie and Sam Heughan was in consideration to play the role of Deacon St. John.